-The following is a guest post from my good friend Kim at Eyes On The Dollar.
-If you’re interested in submitting a guest post, please consult the guest posting guidelines and contact me.
+The following is a contribution from my good friend Kim at Eyes On The Dollar.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 I think we can all agree that health care costs in America are out of control.
 Prices for insurance and costs of services continue to rise while the level of coverage that plans offer is on the decline.
 How on earth are we supposed to stay healthy when our insurance seems to cover next to nothing?
 What if we don’t have insurance?
 If you take the initiative, there are some ways to save money on health care when uninsured or underinsured.

 Before I get too involved with helping you save money on health care, let me say how much I strongly believe that everyone needs at least major medical health insurance, preferably a health savings account type plan.
 Maybe it is expensive, but if you use some of John’s budgeting advice, I’m sure there is a way to fit it in.
 I literally see examples every day where people play the odds without health insurance and lose.

 Just recently, we had a young, healthy patient in his early 20’s who came in because he was fiddling with a back pack, and a bungee cord popped him in the eye.
 Sadly, it caused a retinal detachment.
 He didn’t have health insurance because he wanted to save the money.
 Out of pocket costs to have retinal detachment surgery are around $15,000.
 The alternative is blindness.
 Going through life without health insurance is like driving way over the speed limit without a seatbelt.